-The Company's annual separate financial statements for 2019 were audited by Ernst & Young Slovakia, spol. s r.o.
+The Company's annual separate financial statements for 2020 were audited by Ernst & Young Slovakia, spol. s r.o.
 The Supervisory Board acknowledged and accepted the auditor's opinion.
-The Supervisory Board reviewed the Company's annual separate financial statements for 2019, prepared and submitted by the Board of Directors.
-It has reviewed the report of the Board of Directors on the Company's business activities and its asset position for 2019 and it has accepted the proposal of the Board of Directors for the Company's profit distribution for 2019, without raising any objections to any of these documents.
+The Supervisory Board reviewed the Company's annual separate financial statements for 2020, prepared and submitted by the Board of Directors.
+It has reviewed the report of the Board of Directors on the Company's business activities and its asset position for 2020 and it has accepted the proposal of the Board of Directors for the Company's profit distribution for 2020, without raising any objections to any of these documents.

-As proposed by the Board of Directors, the Company's profit of €10,164,910.46 presented in the annual separate financial statements for 2019 will be distributed as follows:
+As proposed by the Board of Directors, the full amount of the Company's profit of EUR 22,779,486.76 presented in the annual separate financial statements for 2020 will be distributed to the shareholder in the form of dividends.